Lend Me a Tenor: Adaptations

 A musical adaptation was presented in May 2006 as a staged reading as part of the Utah Shakespearean Festival's New American Playwright Project, in Cedar City, Utah, followed by rewrites and a production as part of USF's Summer 2007 repertory season, which received rave reviews.
 The musical opened in London's West End in June 2011, directed by Ian Talbot and choreographed by Randy Skinner.

 A sequel titled Comedy of Tenors was written by Ludwig.

-In 2022, Ludwig adapted a gender-swapped version of the play entitled Lend Me a Soprano which will run at the Alley Theatre in Houston, Texas from September 16 until October 9.
+In 2022, Ludwig adapted a gender-swapped version of the play entitled Lend Me a Soprano which ran Alley Theatre in Houston, Texas from September 16 until October 9.
+Directed by Eleanor Holdridge, the production starred Alexandra Silber and Mia Pinero.

 Revision

 In 2019 the official licensed performance script was revised by Ken Ludwig, removing all references to Otello and replacing them with Pagliacci.

+In 2022, Ludwig adapted a gender-swapped version of the play entitled Lend Me a Soprano which ran Alley Theatre in Houston, Texas.
+Ludwig replaced the opera to Carmen.
+This revision is available for licensing through Concord Theatricals.